 A Thread needs to be created before it can be started, and this is done by calling the constructor of the Thread class, which is in the threading module.
 The threading module is not loaded by default, similar to time, so it must be imported.
 The Thread constructor has many arguments, but only a few of them are necessary; the others have default values that are sufficient.
 Normally constructors and functions must be given an exact number of arguments in the right order, but if they have default values, specific arguments can be changed by assigning their variable names to the desired values inside the constructor or function call.
 The noteworthy argument names in the Thread class are target, which is assigned to the name of the function that you want to run in a different Thread, and args, which is a list of the arguments to be passed to that function.
 Call the .start() method on the Thread to start it.

+[ Switch to the main.py tab ]

 This is the last addition to spaceship.py in this tutorial!
 For long trips, it would be good to run some checks on the spaceship to make sure it is healthy, at the same time that it is traveling.
 Start by importing the threading module.
-Create a method in the Spaceship class called systems_check(), which does a health report halfway through a flight if eta is 8 years (seconds) or longer.
+Create a function called systems_check(), which does a health report halfway through a flight if eta is 8 years (seconds) or longer.
 Before the travel (sleep) begins, create a new Thread that calls this method.

+[ Switch to the spaceship.py tab ]